haroules/jenkins-docker-cloud-tls/README.md

 Commercially purchased and trusted certs are better.
 This example uses self signed for demonstration purposes only, in a production environment, it's recommended to use commercially purchased or domain generated certs that align with your environment.
 Frequent update of the container, and plugins is also recommended.

 # Using the script and configuration template warnings
-Before running the setup.sh, there are a few manual edits to be made as they pertain to your environment if you do not want to supply a password for jenkins user, cacerts, or jenkins keystore on the cli. (ie. you dont want to supply -p, -k, -c to cli exposing creds in command history).
+Before running the setup.sh, there are a few manual edits to be made as they pertain to your environment if you do not want to supply a password for jenkins user, cacerts, or jenkins keystore on the cli. *Note that you can leave a space before the commmands and flags, and the shell will not store it into history*.
 Either way you don't want to commit casc.yaml or jenkins-controller-docker-compose.env after a run (unless you made non credential based changes to the config), otherwise those secrets could be uploaded to git.
+The script will exit if it determines files are modified and no -g flag was supplied (to ignore git).
 The intention is to do one of the following (otherwise secrets might not align and things will break):
 - edit the config files locally
 - supply the values on the cli

-If you choose to edit manually:
+If you choose to edit manually (remember to supply -g flag):
 casc.yaml (The jenkins admin user password should be changed)
 ```
  users: